-Elizabeth Anderson’s works reach out!
-They have been performed in concert in ’s-Hertogenbosch, Amiens, Antwerp, Arras, Bangor, Barranquilla, Beijing, Belfast, Belo Horizonte, Berlin, Birmingham, Bordeaux, Bozeman, Bremen, Brussels, Cologne, Córdoba, Corfu, Crest, Denton, Edinburgh, Galliate, Gettysburg, Karlsruhe, Landrethun-le-Nord, Lille, Lima, Liverpool, London, Mexico City, Milan, Monaco, Mons, Montréal, Morelia, Nîmes, Oslo, Paris, Prague, San Francisco, Santiago, São Paulo, Seia, Sheffield, Strasbourg, Tallinn, Vienna, Villeneuve d’Ascq and Wrocław…
+Elizabeth Anderson’s works are out there!
+They have been performed in concert in ’s-Hertogenbosch, Amiens, Antwerp, Arras, Bangor, Barranquilla, Beijing, Belfast, Belo Horizonte, Berlin, Birmingham, Bordeaux, Bozeman, Braine-le-Comte, Bremen, Brussels, Charleroi, Cologne, Córdoba, Corfu, Crest, Denton, Edinburgh, Galliate, Gettysburg, Havana, Karlsruhe, Landrethun-le-Nord, Langwarrin, Le Havre, Lille, Lima, Liverpool, London, Louvain-la-Neuve, Madrid, Mexico City, Milan, Monaco, Mons, Montpellier, Montréal, Morelia, Nîmes, Oslo, Paris, Prague, Saint Petersburg, San Francisco, Santiago, São Paulo, Seia, Sheffield, Strasbourg, Tallinn, Thessaloniki, Trebel, Vienna, Villeneuve d’Ascq, Vorst and Wrocław…

 Elizabeth Anderson’s artistic production comprises acousmatic, mixed, and radiophonic works as well as works for multimedia and sound installations, and has been performed in international venues for over twenty years.